Invariant measures of exclusion processes with a look-ahead rule: Introduction

 which is right-skewed and non-concave for $I\ge2$, in closer qualitative agreement with observations.
 However, the exact stationary distribution of the microscopic dynamics was not derived in~\cite{Sun2020,Lee19}, and the formula~\eqref{eq:mf_sun_tan} rests entirely on the mean-field assumption, leaving open the question of whether--and to what extent--inter-particle correlations modify the macroscopic flux.

 In this paper we address both limitations simultaneously.
 We study the $I$-step exclusion process ($I$-SEP), in which particles perform bidirectional jumps of fixed length $I$ provided all intermediate sites are vacant, with headway-dependent rates of Arrhenius form~\cite{Sopasakis2006}.
 We derive three main results. \textit{(i)}~We identify the class of rates for which the $I$-SEP admits an explicit Ising-Gibbs invariant measure on the finite ring (Theorem~\ref{thm:invariant_measure}), strictly generalizing \eqref{Antal} and~\cite{Belitsky2025} to arbitrary jump length $I\ge1$.
-Stationarity holds not by detailed balance but through a global pairwise balance mechanism, placing the model in the broader class of driven lattice gases with Gibbsian steady states~\cite{Antal,Belitsky2025,Katz}. \textit{(ii)}~Using an equivalence-of-ensembles argument for the headway variables (Lemma~\ref{lem:equivalence}), we derive a closed-form expression for the exact stationary current in the thermodynamic limit (Proposition~\ref{prop:current}): $J(\rho) = \rho I(r^\star-\ell^\star)e^{-\lambda(\rho)I}$, where $\lambda(\rho)$ is fixed by a grand-canonical density constraint. \textit{(iii)}~We show that the exact current coincides with the mean-field prediction~\eqref{eq:mf_sun_tan} \emph{if and only if} the interaction potential is constant, i.e., precisely when particles are spatially uncorrelated.
-For non-trivial potentials, the ratio $J(\rho)/J_{\mathrm{MF}}(\rho)$ provides a rigorous, computable measure of the correlation-induced correction, which we illustrate with two explicit families of interactions.
+Stationarity holds not by detailed balance but through a global pairwise balance mechanism, placing the model in the broader class of driven lattice gases with Gibbsian steady states~\cite{Antal,Belitsky2025,Katz}. \textit{(ii)}~Using an equivalence-of-ensembles argument for the headway variables (Lemma~\ref{lem:equivalence}), we derive a closed-form expression for the exact stationary current in the thermodynamic limit (Proposition~\ref{prop:current}): $J(\rho) = \rho I(r^\star-\ell^\star)e^{-\lambda(\rho)I}$, where $\lambda(\rho)$ is fixed by a grand-canonical density constraint. \textit{(iii)}~We show that the exact current coincides with the Sun--Tan mean-field prediction~\eqref{eq:mf_sun_tan} \emph{if and only if} the interaction potential is constant, i.e., precisely when particles are spatially uncorrelated.
+For non-trivial potentials we construct the propagation-of-chaos mean-field current $J_{\mathrm{MF}}$ of the model itself, and the ratio $J(\rho)/J_{\mathrm{MF}}(\rho)$ measures the correlation-induced correction; we illustrate it with two explicit families of interactions, for one of which (a preferred-spacing potential) the mean field fails qualitatively.
+For the traffic interpretation we specialize to the totally asymmetric regime $\ell^\star=0$, where the look-ahead picture of \cite{Sun2020} applies; the bidirectional rates make the pairwise-balance structure and the equilibrium line $r^\star=\ell^\star$ transparent.
+We corroborate the closed-form current by direct Monte Carlo simulation of the stochastic process and by an exact finite-size canonical computation (Sec.~\ref{sec:validation}).